 ΑCTIVITY TYPE OF CHANGE DESCRIPTION ENVIRONMENTAL HEALTH Improve compliance with NZ's Drinking Water Standards Invest in meeting the requirements of the Drinking Water Standard New Zealand.
 Water Reduce water loss from the network Invest in proactive leak detection and repairs, and on-going pipe renewal.
 Complete the investment in the Waimea Community Dam Provide for water security for urban and rural users.
 Wastewater Reduce incidences of wastewater overflows into waterways Invest in pipe and pump station upgrades.
-Improve network resilience Invest in additional storage or standby electrical generation Stormwater Maintain focus on mitigating flooding of habitable floors Prioritise investment in network upgrades that mitigate flooding of habitable floors rather than nuisance surface water flooding.
-Transportation Increase the number of people using cycling and walking as a mode of transport Invest in improved cycling facilities.
+Improve network resilience Invest in additional storage or standby electrical generation.
+Stormwater Maintain focus on mitigating flooding of habitable floors Prioritise investment in network upgrades that mitigate flooding of habitable floors rather than nuisance surface water flooding.